Wloha/wloh/README.md

 ## Progress
   - Can command the bot to do certain things
     - Show all the commands of the bot to help users know what to do with it
-    - Turn image sent by user into color histogram
+    - Turn image sent by user into color histogram (in txt format)
     - Show a the rank of the top 5 most mentioned anime by the users in the server

   - C API wraper: wrap the functions made in C to be callable in Python